by Dr. C.H. Weaver M.D. updated 1/2019

 Avastin - In one trial of 120 patients with recurrent NSCLC treated with Avastin plus Tarceva experienced a trend toward improved progression-free survival in the groups treated with Avastin: 4.8 months for patients treated with chemotherapy/Avastin; 4.4 months for patients treated with Avastin/Tarceva; and 3.0 months for patients treated with chemotherapy only.

-The researchers concluded that the targeted treatment combination consisting of Avastin and Tarceva may provide an effective alternative to chemotherapy in the treatment of relapsed NSCLC.
+Targeted treatment combination consisting of Avastin or Cyramza and Tarceva may provide an effective alternative in some patients.
 Further study is necessary to determine which patients achieve the greatest benefit from each treatment combination.
-Patients with relapsed NSCLC may wish to speak with their physician regarding their individual risks and benefits of treatment including Avastin/Tarceva.
+Patients should discuss treatment options with their physician regarding their individual risks and benefits of treatment.

 - ShepherdF, Pereira J, Ciuleanu T, et al. A randomized placebo-controlled trial of erlotinib in patients with advanced non-small cell lung cancer (NSCLC) following failure of 1st or 2nd line chemotherapy.
 A National Cancer Institute of Canada Clinical Trials Group (NCIC CTG) trial.
 Proceedings from the 40th annual meeting of the American Society of Clinical Oncology.
 June 2004.
 Abstract #7022.